How to Write a Letter of Indemnity

 The concept of indemnity is about holding someone harmless and not having that person or business suffer a loss.
 A letter of indemnity is written to reassure the other party with specific measures that will hold them harmless.
 Since the letter is in writing, it is an additional assurance to the other party.

 You might be wondering why you need to write an actual letter, rather than just talking to the person about the issue.
-It's important to remember that a letter of indemnity is also a written contract, which means your assurance can be taken to court if you fail to deliver on the promises made in that letter.
-Just talking about the issue and making verbal promises will not be enough if the other party decides to take you to court.
+As noted above, the letter is a contract, and it must be in writing if you want to take it to court to make the other party deliver on its promises.
+Just talking about the issue, shaking hands, and making verbal promises will not be enough if the other party decides to take you to court.

 Examples of Letters of Indemnity

 Let's say you have a painting business and you have signed a contract to paint an office building and you have already received a deposit.
 Then you find out that the paint you agreed on is out of stock and there is no guarantee that the paint will be available any time soon.
 You could write a letter of indemnity assuring the other business that you will find acceptable paint, return their deposit, or find someone else to do the work.
 The letter, as noted above, is a reassurance that the customer won't suffer a loss because you couldn't fulfill your part of the bargain.

 In another common example, you may agree to use a credit card to buy services for someone else.
 (This might happen if you buy airline tickets for someone.)
 The credit card company may question the transaction because it doesn't want the liability if you refuse to pay.
 You might need to write a letter of indemnity to the credit card company stating that you agree to pay the charges.